Eyas's Blog

 2. UI Toolkit (sometimes UIElements) is the next generation UI system, inspired by HTML, CSS, and flexbox.

-While a basic form of the toolkit is shipped in every Unity Editor as part of the core editor experience, using the toolkit requires the com.unity.ui package. com.unity.ui is currently still in preview.
+While a basic form of the toolkit is shipped in every Unity Editor as part of the core editor experience, using the toolkit requires the com.unity.ui package. com.unity.ui is now a standard, production-ready package.

 Unlike Unity’s various render pipelines or the input system, Unity’s various UI toolkits are not mutually exclusive.
-You can render a HUD in a canvas using UGUI and your main menu in the UI Toolkit.
+You can combine them if necessary, though sticking to one is usually cleaner.

 Unity UI